Drive to Campus

 How to pay

-A receipt is available on request but they do not need to be displayed in your car.
+You do not need to display anything in your car.

-If you have any questions about parking on our Hamilton campus, please email [email protected]
+If you have any other questions about parking on our Hamilton campus, please email [email protected]

 There are no on-campus parks available at our Tauranga Campus.
-If you plan to drive to campus, free parking is available.
-There's a two hour time limit and you will need to move your vechile to avoid being ticketed.
-Paid-parking is also available on-street, off-street and in parking buildings.
+Paid-parking is available on-street, off-street and in parking buildings.
 Visit the Tauranga City Council's website for more information.

 Students are reminded not to park in private parking spaces or retail car parks to prevent their vehicles from being ticketed, towed or clamped.
 Durham Lane is a public lane way.
 Students should not park in the area as indicated by the clearway sign to prevent their vehicle from being ticketed or towed.